 Sadly, there is much deforestation going on nowadays, which threatens the species who’re living in the Amazon.

 This is one of my personal favorites and a destination that I highly recommend.
 It’s a scenic island in South Korea, which is famous for its oranges, canola fields, waterfalls, paradise beaches, volcanic activity and the highest mountain in South Korea.

-This is the pride of Cape Town in South Africa, and visitors can enjoy a magnificent view over the city from Table Mountain.
+This is the pride of Cape Town in South Africa, and visitors can enjoy a magnificent view of the city from Table Mountain.

 It’s not the highest waterfall in the world, but it is immensely powerful.
-The Iguazu Falls is located right at the border between Brazil and Argentina.
+The Iguazu Falls are located right at the border between Brazil and Argentina.

 Another scenic destination that has risen in popularity in recent years.
 Puerto Princesa is located in the Palawan Islands in the Philippines, and the most famous place is perhaps the Twin Lagoon, pictured below.

 North of Hanoi in Vietnam, you’ll find another natural wonder of the world, more precisely Ha Long Bay, which is filled with rugged limestone cliffs, greenery, and scenery.

 Visitors can go on boat rides in the Ha Long Bay, and even stay overnight at some of the islands.